 Once you've identified areas of low Wi-Fi signal strength, you can take steps to correct it.
 Options include: moving an access point/router, adding a new access point, or installing Wi-Fi signal repeater or a WiFi extender.

-If it's a high noise level that's the problem, you can take steps to reduce the noise by moving your access point, moving or shielding the interfering device, or switching from the 2.4 GHz band to the 5 GHz one.
-If the problem is high levels of interference, try changing channels to one with less interference.
-See these troubleshooting guides to learn more about signal level, noise level and channel interference.
+If it's a high noise level that's the problem, you can take steps to reduce the noise by moving your access point, moving or shielding the interfering device, or switching from the 2.4 GHz band to the 5 GHz or 6 GHz one.
+The 6 GHz band offers even more channels and less interference, so it’s a great option for devices that support it.

 Improving Wi-Fi signal strength is neither difficult nor expensive — at least it doesn’t have to be.
 There are many things that you can do to instantly improve the strength of your Wi-Fi signal while keeping your current router, including the following: